PatrickCarollo/aws-microservice-cicd-iac/README.md

 Docker image and exposes an API endpoint with proxy integration.

 ## Pre setup notes:
-+ If using GitHub as code source provider
++ If using GitHub as code source provider:
     - An existing Git branch named `dev` must exist before launching CI/CD stack in dev branch support launch
     - Contents of `/scr` directory AND buildspec.yml must be copied to root
 + set parameters `projectid` to a short string describing the function and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding application services
+## Setup Instructions:
 1. Install/update SAM CLI

 2. Create a private ECR in AWS console. __ECR naming format:__ `<nameofyourchoosing><sourcebranch><projectid>`